 No matter what line of business you are in, it will generate paperwork.
 Invoices, receipts, tax deposits, payroll, time cards, mileage logs, bank deposits, and statements—just to mention a few.
 These days, paperwork can be replaced by digital files but it is just as important to keep your digital records organized as it is to keep the paper ones.
 If you put every piece of paper in a file folder carefully marked with what it is for, you will be able to easily access it when it comes time to pay bills, bill a customer, pay taxes, etc.

 Don’t put off your billing or bill paying.
 Delays can affect your cash flow and your bottom line.
 Some vendors offer discounts for payments made immediately.
 Know which ones those are and take advantage of the savings.
 Balance your checkbook as soon as you get the statement; this way you can address any discrepancies immediately.
 Checking your bank balance online will keep you in touch with your day-to-day expenses and income.

 Dealing with taxes

 Taxes are the single most burdensome part of owning a small business.
-If you have employees, then you will be dealing with payroll taxes, state and federal, SSI and Medicare deposits, unemployment tax, and, of course, federal and state business taxes and sales tax.
+If you have employees, then you will be dealing with payroll taxes, state and federal, SSI and Medicare deposits, cryptocurrency tax, unemployment tax, and, of course, federal and state business taxes and sales tax.
 It can be enough to make your head spin.
 But this is where the fact that you need to be organized really comes into play as well as being punctual.
 Uncle Sam has penalties for those businesses that are not on time with tax deposits.

 Keep expense records